skatejs/named-slots/README.md

 - Prototypes that get more specific than that are not polyfilled.
 These include `HTMLElement` and anything more specific.
 - All members which are not standardised or are listed as experimental are not included in these lists.
 - Members are only polyfilled on the specific web component unless otherwise noted.
-- Members must be overridden on the instance rather than prototype because WebKit as a bug that prevents correct descritpors from being returned using `Object.getOwnPropertyDescriptors()` See https://bugs.webkit.org/show_bug.cgi?id=49739 for more info.
-We'd need to be able to bypass the overrides.
-This does have performance implications and we'll be gathering data on that soon.
+- Members must be overridden on the instance rather than prototype because WebKit as a bug that prevents correct descritpors from being returned using [`Object.getOwnPropertyDescriptors()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) See https://bugs.webkit.org/show_bug.cgi?id=49739 for more info.
+We need to be able to bypass the overrides if modifying the prototypes.
+This does have performance implications but since only web component elements get these overrides, these are minimised.
+We'll be gathering some performance data on this soon.